Kee-Wang/UmdEduMail/README.md

     * Port: `465`
     * Username: `id@terpmail.umd.edu`

     You might see failure saying `Authentication failed.
 Please check your username/password and Less Secure Apps access for id@terpmail.umd.edu`.
-If you are absolutely sure your entered the correcet account/password combination, then it might be you have to authorize for `less secure apps`.
+If you are absolutely sure you entered the correcet account/password combination, then it might be you have to authorize for `less secure apps`.
 So click on the hyperlink and follow the instruction.
+Proceed.

 6. You will receive a confirmation code send by `University of Maryland Team`.
 Enter the confirmation code and proceed.
 Notice, you might need to make sure your `id@umd.edu` can receive email so that you can receive the confirmation code.